kwiwi/UDON_front/README.md

   - leftpanel = inexistent
   - panelcontainer = contains rightpannel + middlepannel + menu.
 Doesn't contain the playerpannel

+So, to sum it up, the idea is the hide (using css' `display:none`) 2 of the 3 pannels in the pannelcontainer so the information displayed isn't overwhelming for a mobile experience.

 # What has been done